-These photographs of homeless people were taken over the last several years in San Francisco.
-Working with a small non-profit agency, Care Through Touch Institute (CTI), our goal was to document some of their clients.
+These photographs of homeless people were taken over a 5-yer period in San Francisco.
+Working with a small non-profit agency, Care Through Touch Institute, our goal was to document some of their clients.
 This project proved to be empowering for these people, and also very humbling for those of us involved.
 Interestingly, all of these folks were thrilled to participate, tell their story and have their photo taken.

-The CTI mission is to care and educate poor and marginalized people by providing massage therapy and holistic health practices that transform body, mind and spirit.
+The agency's mission is to care and educate poor and marginalized people by providing massage therapy and holistic health practices that transform body, mind and spirit.

-My experience photographing people on the fringes of society was profound.
-It was hard not feeling a sense of compassion knowing some of these people were dying in hospice, some living with debilitating diseases, others living on the streets for years, some were recovering addicts, and many had severe mental disorders.
+My experience photographing these people was profound.
+It was hard not feeling a sense of compassion knowing some of these people were dying in hospice, some living with debilitating diseases, others living on the streets, some were recovering addicts, and many had mental disorders.

-© John Arif Verner - Clear Lotus Photography
+© John A. Verner - Clear Lotus Photography